YashMarmat/Django-REST-APIs/README.md

 # Django-REST-APIs

-* A quick guide to create your own Django Apps with Django Rest Apis functionality :)
+* A quick guide to create your own Django Apps with Django Rest API functionality :)

 * Steps to follow: